(as of December 31, 2019)

 The Group works hard to secure superior human resources for management, technology development, sales, and other areas when deploying business operations.
 However, since such superbly talented people are of limited number, there is fierce competition in the acquisition of human resources.
 Under the current conditions, it may not be possible for the Group to secure the talented human resources it requires.

-Net defined benefit liability and net defined benefit asset are calculated based on actuarial assumptions, such as discount rates and the long-term expected rates of returns on assets.
-However, the Group performance and financial condition may be adversely affected either if discrepancies between actuarial assumptions and business performance arise due to changing interest rates or a fall in the stock market and retirement benefit obligations increase or our plan assets decrease and there is an increase in the pension funding deficit in the retirement benefit obligations system.
+Net defined benefit liability and net defined benefit asset are calculated based on actuarial assumptions, such as discount rates of returns on assets.
+However, the Group performance and financial condition may be adversely affected either if discrepancies between actuarial assumptions and business performance arise due to changing interest rates or a fall in the stock market and defined benefit obligations increase or our plan assets decrease and there is an increase in the pension funding deficit in the retirement benefit obligations system.

 17）Capital Expenditures and Fixed Cost Ratio